Jesús Alou: San Francisco Giants

-Alou was considered a better prospect than either of his brothers and received a $4,000 signing bonus from the San Francisco Giants.
+Alou was considered a better prospect than either of his brothers.
 He made his major league debut with the Giants late in the 1963 season.
+He appeared in 16 games; hitting .250 in 24 at bats.
 In his first game, on September 10, all three Alou brothers batted in the same inning (they were retired in order).
+This was the first time three brothers batted in the same inning in Major League history.
 Five days later, for the first time, the three played in the outfield for the Giants at the same time.
+The latter achievement happened in the last two innings of a 13–5 win over the Pittsburgh Pirates at Forbes Field, with starting right fielder Felipe first moving to left in the seventh inning when Jesús entered the game in right and then to center in the eighth when Matty was inserted in left.
+The brothers would not have an opportunity to play together again for the same team, as the Giants traded Felipe Alou in December 1963 to the Milwaukee Braves.